MarketLab3/marketlab-library/readme.md

     }

     // Event_type indicates if the last event is a trade, an orderbook or the end of replay.

+    // For exemple, you can call a class to do an action and get the returned object in variable
+    // Your EventHandler will be call by the library object data = DoStuff();
+    return data ;
+}

+// Function call on the EventHandler private void stuffDone(object data, EventArgs e){
+     Console.WriteLine(data.ToString());
 }
 ```